 Publication Date: March 24, 2014

-As with Looking for La La, To Catch A Creeper is written with consistency and flow not indicative of a writing team.
+As with Looking for La La, To Catch a Creeper is written with consistency and flow not indicative of a writing team.
 The main thrusts of the story have to do with the pregnancy of Cathy’s friend, Rosa, and the solving of the case of the Crouch End Creeper.
 This storytelling is delightfully schizophrenic while maintaining the reader’s attention and never leaving us behind.
 With lines going out everywhere, the exaggerated reality of Cathy’s situation had me laughing from beginning to end.
 In many cases, Cathy is truly her own worst enemy.
-To Catch A Creeper is a novel that leaves a smile when you start and finish the novel and that satisfied feel of having read something truly worthwhile.
+To Catch a Creeper is a novel that leaves a smile when you start and finish the novel and that satisfying feeling of having read something truly worthwhile.

-While it would be a shame for readers not to enjoy the wonderful Looking for La La before reading To Catch A Creeper, it is certainly not necessary to do so.
+While it would be a shame for readers not to enjoy the wonderful Looking for La La before reading To Catch a Creeper, it is certainly not necessary to do so.
 Cathy’s second misadventures work well as a stand-alone read.
 I cannot express to my readers the delight of revisiting these wonderfully crafted characters.
-I loved every minute of To Catch A Creeper.
+I loved every minute of this book.

 Read an excerpt and pick up To Catch A Creeper by Ellie Campbell on